-Current studies have demonstrated that WNT signaling is essential in inflammatory conditions that connect obesity to metabolic complications (15).
+Current studies have demonstrated that WNT signaling plays an essential role in inflammatory conditions which connect obesity to metabolic complications (15).
 On the other hand, physical activity is crucial in preventing obesity prevalence (16).
-Physical activity and diet are essential in the incidence of obesity and its unfavorable consequences (17, 18), such as cardiovascular diseases (19).
+Physical activity and diet are essential in the obesity incidence and its unfavorable consequences (17, 18), such as cardiovascular diseases (19).